A-nora/Hello-World/README.md

 # Hello-World
-My first Repository on the introduction to Machine Learning by Hamoye
+My first ever Repository.
+This is to show my project/Task during my Data Science Internship at Hamoye